GerHobbelt/backbone-fundamentals/index.md

 Once this is done, open up two terminal windows.

-In the first, cd to your MongoDB bin directory or type in the complete path to it.
-You'll need to start mongod.
+In the first, `cd` to your MongoDB bin directory or type in the complete path to it.
+You'll need to start `mongod`.

 ```
 $ ./bin/mongod
 ```

-Finally, in the second terminal, start the mongo shell which will connect up to localhost by default.
+Next, in the second terminal, start the mongo shell which will connect up to localhost by default.

 ```
 $ ./bin/mongo